ZEROxYakuza/zeroxyakuza.github.io/_posts/2024-11-02-bypassing-aslr.md

         print("Data sent to the server\n")
 ```

-All modules are compiled with ASLR so we have to reverse the binary to find a memory leak or something like that...
+All modules are compiled with ASLR so we have to reverse the binary to find a memory leak or something like that.

 We will use IDA free version.